trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 - **Timeline and tweet distribution logic**: Based on a prototype, fits easily on a handful of cores when you pack recent tweets in RAM supplemented with nVME.
 - **HTTP(S) request serving**: Yes.
 HTTP fits, HTTPS fits only because of session resumption.
-- **Image serving**: A close fit with rough estimates, but seems doable with multiple 100Gbit/s networking cards.
+- **Image serving**: A close fit with rough estimates, but maybe doable with multiple 100Gbit/s networking cards.
 You need effort to avoid extreme bandwidth costs.
 - **Video serving**: I have no idea how much people watch videos on Twitter so can't estimate this.
 - **Search**: Probably not?
 The index could fit on a few nVME drives per searchable year, but estimating CPU and IO load is hard.
-- **Historical tweet and image storage**: Tweets fit, *but images don't*, you could fit maybe 4 months of images with a 48x HDD storage pod.
+- **Historical tweet and image storage**: Tweets fit on a specialized server, *but images don't*, you could fit maybe 4 months of images with a 48x HDD storage pod.
 - **ML-based timeline**: A100 GPUs are insane and can run a decent LM against every tweet and dot-product the embeddings with every user.
-You could fit lots of ML on 8x A100s.

-Let's get this unhinged answer to a common systems design interview question started!
+Let's get this unhinged answer to a [common systems design interview question](https://www.geeksforgeeks.org/design-twitter-a-system-design-interview-question/) started!

 ## Core Tweet Distribution